PiTracLM/PiTrac/docs/software/pi-setup.md

       |-mmcblk0p1 179:1    0   512M  0 part /boot/firmware

-      \\\`-mmcblk0p2179:2    0  29.2G  0 part /
+      \`-mmcblk0p2179:2    0  29.2G  0 part /

       nvme0n1     259:0    0 238.5G  0 disk
+      ```
    3. At this point, the NVMe drive should be accessible, and we will make a copy (image) of the bootup Micro SD card onto the SSD drive
-   4. From the Pi Graphical Desktop, Applications \=\>Accessories \=\>SD Card Copier on the main screen, run the SD Card Copier program, and copy the OS to the NVME ssd.
+   4. From the Pi Graphical Desktop, Applications =>Accessories =>SD Card Copier on the main screen, run the SD Card Copier program, and copy the OS to the NVME ssd.
 There’s no need to select the separate UUID option.
       1. If running headless, see the internet for other ways to image the SSD
    2. Power down, remove power, then remove the SSD card
-   3. When you turn the power on, the Pi should reboot from the SSD drive, and it should be pretty quick\!
+   3. When you turn the power on, the Pi should reboot from the SSD drive, and it should be pretty quick!

 #### NAS Drive Setup and Mounting